splovyt/MAX-SVL-Workshop/README.md

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

 That works?
 Great!
-Go to `http://0.0.0.0:5000/` to check out the REST API, or to `http://0.0.0.0:5000/app` to try out the webapp.
+Go to `http://0.0.0.0:5000/` in your browser to check out the REST API, or to `http://0.0.0.0:5000/app` to try out the webapp.
 In step 2, we will discuss how to use the Object Detector.

 If you would like a more detailed tutorial, or if you are having trouble, please check out
 - [MAX Object Detector README](https://github.com/IBM/MAX-Object-Detector/blob/master/README.md)